How to Market a Service: 12 Service Marketing Tips For 2024

 The factors that differentiate your service from a competitor can be extremely impactful on the buyer’s decision making and those are the ones to keep in mind when planning your service marketing.
 Some examples of service differentiation factors that influence the buying decision are:

-- Affordability - finding the right price range that your customers will consider acceptable for your services (and you consider profitable for your efforts)
+- Affordability - finding the right price range that your potential customers will consider acceptable for your services (and you consider profitable for your efforts)

 - Credibility - as mentioned above, since service is intangible, a large part of the customers’ buying decision will depend on how much they trust you.